patrickziegler/clerk/README.md

 ## Usage

-Considering a file structure like shown below, you can use `clerk ingdiba ./diba` to recursively search for bank statements and collect all transactions into a single sqlite database.
+Considering a file structure like shown below, you can use `clerk abstract_account ingdiba ./diba` to recursively search for bank statements and collect all transactions into a single sqlite database.

 ```sh
 .